chen42/presentations/cho_ag.md

 * Color and style theme:
 	* Drug name: <span id="drug"> Enfuvirtide</span>
 	* Links: [Clinicalkey](https://www.clinicalkey.com/#!/).
-		* You need to login via your UTHSC netid when off campus to use ClinicalKey.
+		* You need to login via your UTHSC netid when off campus to use e-textbooks.
-	* <font color="darkOrgane">Can you see the connections?</font>
 * Open link in a new browser tab:
 ```
 CTRL click